Italian Sausage Recipe

 Ground sausage is something a vast variety of recipes call for; everything from soups and stews to pizza, calzones, meatballs, pastas, finger foods, hors d’oeuvres….it’s a staple ingredient and one you can make yourself so easily.
 Not only that, this homemade Italian sausage recipe tastes at least a hundred times better than any store-bought stuff!
 Additionally, since you have full control over what goes in it – and what doesn’t – you can trust this sausage will be the highest quality.

-Why Should I Make My Own Ground Sausage?
+Why Make Your Own Ground Sausage?

 You have FULL control over what is in it.
 And what is not.
 If you’re grinding your own meat you also have direct control over the quality of the meat itself as well as the ratio of muscle meat to fat.
 And then of course there are the seasonings: Most store-bought sausage contains things like corn syrup, MSG and that ever cryptic ingredient “flavorings” which could mean practically anything.